znuny/Znuny/.github/PULL_REQUEST_TEMPLATE.md

   You are amazing! 🚀
   Thanks for contributing to the Znuny community project!
   Please, DO NOT DELETE ANY TEXT from this template (unless instructed)!

+### Licensing, copyright and credits

+Znuny is an open fork of an existing software.
+So we have to respect the already given copyright of the original creators.

+New files will be licensed using the AGPL Version 3.
+If you contribute code to the Znuny project you will get mentioned in the pull request incl. the commit, in CHANGES.md and in AUTHORS.md.
+We will not mention you in the file you provided or changed.
+Your work is highly appreciated and acknowledged but you contribute it to the project and your copyright will pass on to the fork itself.
 -->

 ## Proposed change